Sound Wavelength Calculator

 - Frequency: Number of times the wave repeats per unit time, usually measured in Hz.
 For example, if a wave repeats ten times in a second, it has a frequency of 10 cycles per second or 10 Hz.

-Read the following section to know how these variables relate to each other through the sound wavelength formula.
+Read the following section to know how these variables relate to each other in the sound wavelength formula.

 Sound wavelength formula: sound frequency and wavelength relationship

-The wavelength formula of sound is the same used for other waves:
+The wavelength formula of sound is the same as used for other waves:

 where is the wavelength of the sound wave, its speed (in this case, speed of sound), and its frequency.